 Difference Between Stock vs Equities

-By definition, equity means the value of a business after all the liabilities are paid off.
-It is also termed of a net worth of the entity.
+Equity means the value of a business after all the liabilities are paid off.
+It is also termed as a net worth of the entity.
 Equity can be calculated from the Balance Sheet of an entity by using either of the following formulae:

 Equity = Total Assets – Outside Liabilities,

 Where outside liabilities includes all long term and short term debts

 Equity = Equity Share Capital +Reserve & Surplus

 - Stock means the value of capital raised by a company by going public i.e. by listing shares of the company on the stock exchange to raise money from the public in return of a share in the company’s ownership.
 In simple words, that portion or share of ownership (or equity) which is given to the general public in return of money and it’s been allowed to trade on stock exchanges is called stock.
 The price of a stock at the time of issue is derived through a valuation exercise which generally results in charging a premium over the face value of each stock

 - There are two types of stocks: common stock and preferred stock.
 In general parlance, they are called equity shares and preference shares.
 Both the stocks provide ownership to the holder of these stocks but with a difference.

 - In preferred stocks, as the name suggests some preference is given to the holder of these stocks like they are generally paid a fixed dividend over and above the common stockholders provided the company has made enough profits but they do not have any voting rights i.e. they cannot participate in decision making of the company.
 They are also given preference while returning back money in case the company is liquidated.